verify-U-GmbH/api-documentation/lib/web/index/getting-started.html.md

     &state=random_state_1234
     ```

-4. Store JWT Token
+4. Store identification ID

-    After the customer finished the identification process, he is redirect back to your application with the following parameters appended:
+    After the customer finished the identification process, he is redirected back to your application with the following parameters appended:

     ```
     https://example-app.com/callback?
     token_type=bearer
-    &code=xxxxx.yyyyy.zzzzz
+    &code=123e4567-e89b-12d3-a456-426655440000
     &state=random_state_99557
     &scope=default
     ```

-    Make sure you store the returned JWT (OAuth 2.0 Bearer Token), appended as `code` parameter to your `redirect_uri`.
+    Make sure you store the returned identification ID, appended as `code` parameter to your `redirect_uri`.

     It is required to make calls to our [API](authentication) for identification details.